Chiropractic Manipulative Therapy

 Does Chiropractic Help?

-In 2007, an all-medical panel jointly formed by the American Pain Society and the American College of Physicians published guidelines in the Annals of Internal Medicine recommending spinal manipulation for acute, subacute, and chronic low back pain.
+In 2007, an all-medical panel jointly formed by the American Pain Society and the American College of Physicians published guidelines in the Annals of Internal Medicine.
+They recommended spinal manipulation for acute, subacute, and chronic low back pain.

-The World Health Organization’s Bone and Joint Taskforce Committee of 2000-2010 (a 10 year study!) composed of members representing 19 different clinical and scientific disciplines (including DC, MD, and PhD) with 8 collaborating universities and research institutes in 4 countries found that active treatments such as manipulation, mobilization, and exercise were more beneficial than customary medical care in the treatment of neck pain.
+The World Health Organization’s Bone and Joint Taskforce Committee of 2000-2010 revealed their findings after a 10 year study.
+The committee was composed of members representing 19 different clinical and scientific disciplines (including DC, MD, and PhD).
+There were 8 collaborating universities and research institutes in 4 countries.
+They found that active treatments such as manipulation, mobilization, and exercise were more beneficial than customary medical care in the treatment of neck pain.

 In 2001, Duke University Center for Health Policy Research completed their evidence report on treatments for tension-type and cervicogenic headaches.
-They concluded that Chiropractic care had markedly superior long term results compared to traditional medical treatment, and that Chiropractic manipulation sustained improvement longer in headache frequency and severity compared to other treatments.
-The Cochrane Collaboration, a systematic review of evidence, reached a similar conclusion to the Duke study in 2004.
+They concluded that Chiropractic care had markedly superior long term results compared to traditional medical treatment.
+Moreover, Chiropractic manipulation sustained improvement longer in headache frequency and severity compared to other treatments.
+Additionally, the Cochrane Collaboration, a systematic review of evidence, reached a similar conclusion to the Duke study in 2004.

 In 2003, a study published in the scientific journal Spine concluded: In patients with chronic spinal pain, manipulation resulted in greater short-term improvement than acupuncture or medication.
 Improvement in the Manipulation group was 27.3%, Acupuncture 9.4%, and Medication 5%.

-Similar evidence exists for manipulation of conditions of the shoulder, hip, knee and ankle being published in the British Medical Journal, Annals of Internal Medicine, Journal of American Chiropractic Association, Military Medical Centers, and other scientific literature.
+Of course, I’ve only presented a fraction of the proof.
+Presently similar evidence exists supporting manipulation of conditions of the shoulder, hip, knee and ankle.
+Publications can be found in the British Medical Journal, Annals of Internal Medicine, Journal of American Chiropractic Association, Military Medical Centers, and other scientific literature.

 Long story short… Yes, It works!